Medicare Drug Coverage Penalty: How the Part D Penalty For Not Enrolling Works

 If you’re eligible for Medicare Part D, but you choose not to sign up for it, you start getting penalized.

-This is only if you’re eligible for Part D, and you don’t have any other type of prescription drug coverage.
-For example, if you’re not retired yet, and your employer’s health plan has drug coverage, you won’t be facing any penalties.
+You're only penalized if you’re eligible for Part D and don’t have any other type of prescription drug coverage.
+For example, if you’re not retired yet and your employer’s health plan has drug coverage, you won’t be facing any penalties.

 The Part D penalty continues to go up over time; however, you will not receive the penalty in the form of a bill in the mail – you receive the penalty in the form of a higher premium later on.

-The longer you go without Part D drug coverage, the more expensive that coverage will be later on.
+The longer you go without Part D drug coverage, the more expensive it will be later on.

 Calculate My Part D Penalty

 In order to calculate your Part D penalty, you need to know two things:

 - How many months you’ve gone without coverage, and